Can You Really Get Free Solar Panels in Ohio?

 Reducing your home’s overall energy consumption is the first step you should take when planning for a solar panel installation.
 The more electricity your house consumes, the more solar panels you will need and the more expensive your system will be.
 By making energy efficiency improvements first, you can reduce the amount of power you need, and therefore the number of solar panels you need.

 Sustainergy Cooperative combines energy efficiency and solar with our Smart Solar approach.
 Our goal is to make the low-cost, high-impact upgrades before installing solar panels so you can cover your electricity needs with a smaller, more affordable system.
-Our background in energy efficiency makes us unique among solar installers and allows us to install the most affordable and efficient solar system possible.

 Some of the best energy efficiency upgrades to make before going solar include: